CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 ## Error for Existing MO on Create

-Migrated resources support the (`allow_existing_on_create`) provider-level option to check during the plan if an object already exists.
-By default, existing MOs will be automatically managed on apply, as (`allow_existing_on_create`) is set to `true` by default.
+Migrated resources support the [allow_existing_on_create](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs#schema) provider-level option to check during the plan if an object already exists.
+By default, existing MOs will be automatically managed on apply, as `allow_existing_on_create` is set to `true` by default.
 This option can be set to `false`, providing a mechanism to prevent the management of the same MO by separate configurations.
 The drawback of this mechanism is that it requires an additional API call per resource during the plan to verify that the object does not already exist.

 ## Allowing Empty Input for Attributes

-Migrated resources in the Terraform ACI provider support null, unknown, and known states.
+The attributes of migrated resources in the Terraform ACI provider now support null, unknown, and known states which can be used to reset values to empty or to enforce that children objects are not present.
 Terraform supports three states for any value: null (missing), unknown ("known after apply"), and known.
 Previous SDKs did not support null and unknown states, which prevented differentiating between an empty value and a non-provided value.
-Because of this limitation, updating a string value to an empty string was not possible before the Plugin Framework.
+Because of this limitation, updating a string value to an empty string, updating a map to an empty map or a list of maps to an empty list was not possible before the Plugin Framework but is now supported in the migrated resources.

 ## Include Annotations and Tags